FreeRTOSHAL/testsystem/README.md

 Build
 -----
-Clone this repo with git clone --recursive or init submoudle with 'git submoudle init; git submoudle update;'
+Clone this repo with git clone --recursive or init submoudle with 'git submodule init; git submodule update;'

 Configure Project: